 RideOregonRide Covered Bridges is hosted by Travel Oregon.
 It shows restaurants, hotels and bike shops along the route.
 You can post comments and read posts from other cyclists.

-The Covered Bridges Scenic Bikeway features an all-abilities cycling experience of bridges, lake views, foliage, flowers and an historic downtown.
+The Covered Bridges Scenic Bikeway features a fun cycling experience of bridges, lake views, foliage, flowers and an historic downtown.

 The start of the bikeway is along the Row River Trail, an off-street, paved path which crosses roads at several points.
 The return route is on a low traffic scenic road with one very short, yet very steep hill with grades of more than 8%.
 Those wishing to avoid riding with traffic or over such a steep hill can ride the trail as an out and back.

 The name of the trail has a bit of a story behind it: the correct pronunciation rhymes with “cow”.
 It was named "Row" after a dispute between two men battling over cattle and sheep grazing rights during settlement of the valley in the early 1850's.

 The trail is now managed by the Bureau of Land Management.

 photo credit: EugeneCascades&Coast